mangkulaszzz/superpoker/README.md

 Super Poker App – Full Stack (React + Spring Boot Kotlin)

-A full-stack custom poker game application built with a modern React (TypeScript) frontend and a Spring Boot (Kotlin) REST API backend.
+A full-stack custom poker game application built with a modern React (TypeScript) web frontend and a Spring Boot (Kotlin) REST API backend.

 Will be supported in the future on mobile devices (Android and iOS).